How to Set Up SSH Keys for GitHub (Mac, Linux and Windows)

 ssh-add ~/.ssh/id_ed25519

-To persist the key across sessions, add the ssh-add command to your shell profile (~/.bashrc, ~/.zshrc, etc.), or configure your desktop environment's keyring (GNOME Keyring, KWallet) to manage SSH keys automatically.
+To persist across sessions, add the ssh-add command to your shell profile (~/.bashrc, ~/.zshrc), or let your desktop's keyring manager handle it (GNOME Keyring, KWallet, etc.).

 Windows (Git Bash)